sedkis/java-spring-js-MTOM-download/README.md

 This isn't a complete example obviously.
 It is a skeleton of everything you need if you want to send or receive MTOM / XOP SOAP requests.

+# Backend
+Pretty straight forward service oriented architecture.
+Controller accepts a request.
+Spring unmarshalles the file into a "MultiPartFile".
+Controller converts request into DTO then passes it so service.
+This is where business logic goes.
+Then it is passed to a WebService layer where the outgoing request is made.

 # MTOM
 [MTOM or the Message Transmission Optimization Mechanism](https://en.wikipedia.org/wiki/Message_Transmission_Optimization_Mechanism) is a low overhead way of sending attachments in a SOAP message